Midwifery Volunteering in Ghana

 The birth of a child is one of the most miraculous events in a person’s life.
-On the midwifery project, you’ll work with experienced midwives and expecting mothers to bring newborns into the world.
+On the Midwifery Volunteering in Ghana project, you’ll work with experienced midwives and expecting mothers to bring newborns into the world.
 Volunteers will also assist with antenatal care for up to four weeks after birth, giving them an incredible opportunity to make a significant impact for a new family.
 Being a volunteer midwife in Ghana is a great way to experience care given to mothers in a developing country.

 The hospital our NGO partner supports is seriously understaffed with roughly 150 births each month, but only a handful of midwives and student nurses to staff the labor ward.
 The lifetime risk or maternal death is 1 in 18 women in Ghana compared to significantly higher rates in more developed countries.
 Care for women in labor is something that is improving but women often still do not receive any antenatal care, often don’t receive any pain killers during their labor, and power cuts in hospitals often interfere with caring for the women.